EmilyMeuer/zam/README.md

 Before we go into the next example let's talk about all of Zam's methods.

 ## Instance Methods

+* <strong>.mount(selector)</strong> - We already used this one.
+It replaces the first child of 'selector' with the given component.

 * <strong>.append(component, key)</strong> - We already used this one.